 On page 62, under Strategic Initiatives, Collaboration, on both regional and local, the first bullet should eliminate the words "workforce and senior".
 Limiting efforts to these types of housing is too specific to meet the supporting objectives listed above.
 Further the data indicates that poverty is on the rise (below 50% area median income) in working families.
-Also, data for Thornton indicates that the fastest growing segment of the disabled population is children.
+Also, data for Thornton indicates that the fastest growing segment of the disabled population is Denver Regional Council of Governments Board of Directors November 15, 2016 Page 5 children.
 Focusing efforts on workforce and senior housing will miss these needs.